NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 Basic 3D mathematical computation algorithm (like point_to_plane_distance) are also independently available with their documentations in my file exchange contributions.

 I especially thank William V, Binbin Qi, for what they taught me while solving my cody problems.
-Matlab users, your advices and tips to improve and speed up my algorithms are welcome !
+I also thank Stepan Kortus for time optimization of the over_sample algorithm Matlab users, your advices and tips to improve and speed up my algorithms are welcome !

 If you can’t see the mesh while plotting it, try ‘shading flat’ (it may be shadowed by its numerous dark edges).